amed83/imageboard/README.md

 # Image Board "Your best Polaroid"

 ## Summary
-This is a site where you can go and upload your picture and they will be shown as beautiful Polaroid.
-The images are intentionally displayed in a twisted way in order to give to the visitors a sense of naturalness and spontaneity.
+This is a site where you can upload your picture, and it will be shown as beautiful Polaroid.
+The images are intentionally displayed in a distorted manner in order to give to users a the feeling that they are looking at images splayed out on a kitchen table.

 ## Tech Stack
 * Backbone.js